Pazin: Turks and brief Venetian rule

+Morlach and Slavic settlements

+In the area surrounding Pazin, there is a very old presence of Croatized Romanians (Vlachs).
+They are recorded as early as 1102 in Moncalvo di Pisino.
+Likewise, the presence of Morlachs is reported in Pazin and Old Pazin themselves, and in their countryside.
+According to Charles Yriarte, by the middle of the 19th century, when he visited it, the term Morlachs was even used by Italians of Pazin to refer to non-Italian people as a whole (i.e. Slavs and actual Morlachs).

+In the 16th and 17th centuries, the Austrians brought to the County of Pazin many families of Morlachs, especially after the Treaty of Madrid, which ended the Uskok War.

 Slavs inhabited the countryside around Pazin since the 9th century; they worked for the German landowners, who lived in the small fortresses and rocks, built on the edges of the cliffs.
 The Italians of Pisino trace their origins to the pre-existing Roman community living in the area of the County of Pazin, having resisted the expansion and assimilation of the newcomers.
 The Italian ethnicity in the County of Pazin was also kept alive and powered by the continuous contact and relationships with the nearby and strictly Italian communities of the Pola and Parenzo (Poreč) areas.

-In the area surrounding Pazin, there is a very old presence of Croatized Romanians (Vlachs).
-They are recorded as early as 1102 in Moncalvo di Pisino.
-In the 16th and 17th centuries, the Austrians brought to the County of Pazin many families of Morlachs, especially after the Treaty of Madrid, which ended the Uskok War.

 As with the other Istrian counties, the notary and diplomatic language of Pazin remained Latin, in preference to the German language.
 The Istrian Demarcation (Razvod istarski) was written in 1325 in Croatian and in the Glagolitic script.
 Beside this debated document, there is only one document written in Croatian, a borders act between Kožljak and Mošćenička Draga, which, however, was written in Croatian to please to chieftains of the Mošćenička Draga area, subjects of the lords of Kastav, who didn't understand Latin.
 The only official language of the public and private documents of the County of Pazin was Latin, which in the 17th century was replaced by the Italian language.
 Even the acts and the registers from the captain administration were written in Latin, and then in Italian; German, which was still marginally used up to the 16th century, was used ever less, and finally disappeared in the 17th century.